nguyensmai/KeraalDataset/README.md

 The get_skeletons_from_videos folder includes python code to use open_pose on the RGB videos to extract the open_pose skeletons.
 Please download the pretrained open_pose model pose_model.pth beforehand.

-THe evaluation_mouvements_gmm_matlab includes an example matlab code to use kinect skeleton data and analyse the movements using Gaussian Mixture Model (GMM) on Riemannian manifold.
+The evaluation_mouvements_gmm_matlab folder includes an example matlab code to use kinect skeleton data and analyse the movements using Gaussian Mixture Model (GMM) on Riemannian manifold.

+The evaluation_mouvements_lstm_python folder includes an example python code to use kinect skeleton data and analyse the movements using Long Short Term Memory (LSTM).

 ## Annotation files